Oleksandr Skipalskyi

-Oleksandr Oleksandrovych Skipalskyi (Олександр Олександрович Скіпальський, born March 12, 1945) is a Ukrainian military officer and spy.
-For over 20 years he worked as a Soviet border guard and military counterintelligence.
+Oleksandr Oleksandrovych Skipalskyi (Олександр Олександрович Скіпальський; born March 12, 1945) is a Ukrainian military officer and spy.
+For over 20 years, he worked as a Soviet border guard and military counterintelligence.

 Skipalskyi was born on March 12, 1945, in a village of Vyzhhiv (today in Liuboml Raion), Volyn Oblast.
 He grew up in Yenakieve, Donetsk Oblast where he finished a high school and vocational college.

-In 1968 Skipalskyi graduated the Moscow Border Guard military college, after which he served for the border guard troops in Ukraine.
-In 1975 Skipalskyi graduated the KGB Higher School and served as a counterintelligence agent in the Russian Far East (Siberia and Kuril Islands).
+In 1968, Skipalskyi graduated the Moscow Border Guard military college, after which he served for the border guard troops in Ukraine.
+In 1975, Skipalskyi graduated the KGB Higher School and served as a counterintelligence agent in the Russian Far East (Siberia and Kuril Islands).

-In 1987 Skipalskyi returned to Ukraine where he served in special divisions of KGB.
-In October 1990 Skipalskyi was excluded out of the Communist Party of the Soviet Union.
-In 1990-92 he worked for the agricultural bank "Ukraine".
+In 1987, Skipalskyi returned to Ukraine where he served in special divisions of KGB.
+In October 1990, Skipalskyi was excluded out of the Communist Party of the Soviet Union.
+From 1990 to 1992, he worked for the agricultural bank "Ukraine".

-In 1992-97 Skipalskyi was the head of Chief Directorate of Intelligence of the Ministry of Defence of Ukraine where along with Mykola Kuzmin, he organized practically a completely new intelligence agency on an empty spot.
+From 1992 to 1997, Skipalskyi was the head of Chief Directorate of Intelligence of the Ministry of Defence of Ukraine where along with Mykola Kuzmin, he organized practically a completely new intelligence agency on an empty spot.
 During that time Skipalskyi also was elected the People's Deputy of Ukraine.

-In 1997-2004 Skipalskyi worked as a deputy chairman of the Security Service of Ukraine, a deputy minister of Emergencies, an adviser to the minister of Justice.
+From 1997 to 2004, Skipalskyi worked as a deputy chairman of the Security Service of Ukraine, a deputy minister of Emergencies, an adviser to the minister of Justice.
 In 2004 he headed the security service of presidential candidate Viktor Yushchenko.

-In 2006-07 Skipalskyi was a chief of the regional office of Security Service of Ukraine in Donetsk Oblast.
+From 2006 to 2007, Skipalskyi was a chief of the regional office of Security Service of Ukraine in Donetsk Oblast.